Support Our Community's Future

 Partnerships with the Rock Hall Yacht Club Sailing School and the Corsica River Yacht Club teach our students about water safety and to sail on the Chesapeake Bay.

-Led by actress, Presilah Davis, and tailored specifically for 8th grade, the 5 “Playfully Polite” sessions prepare our students to transition into high school by emphasizing
+Led by actress, Presilah Davis, and tailored specifically for 8th grade, the 5 “Playfully Polite” sessions prepare our students to transition into high school by emphasizing leadership, personal responsibility, and real-world social skills.

 Students learn to care for and ride horses with the Kent Association of Riding Therapy at Worthmore Equestrian Center.
+Getting on a horse takes courage and the sense of accomplishment lasts a lifetime!

 Members of the community and local businesses are invited to the Innovation